AlpenmeisterCustoms/AlpenmeisterM-v1/README.md

 ### How to Order the PCBs
 1. Go to JLCPCB.com
 2. Click on "Order now"
-3. Click on "Add gerber file" and choose "MeisterboxS_gerber.zip"
+3. Click on "Add gerber file" and choose "MeisterboxMv1.3.zip"
 4. Use the default options (see reference at the end of these instructions), except those mentioned here:
     - PCB Color: choose your color, we would recommend black
     - Surface Finish: HASL, we would recommend LeadFree